uvarc/rc-website/content/userinfo/microservices.md

 - We teach workshops on containers and how to use them.
 Browse the course overview for <a href="https://workshops.rc.virginia.edu/lesson/containers/" target="_new">Introduction to Containers</a> at your own pace.
 - Docker provides an excellent [Getting Started](https://docs.docker.com/get-started/) tutorial.
 - Katacoda offers a great [hands-on Docker training series](https://www.katacoda.com/courses/docker) for free.
+- DCOS allows users to inject `ENV` environment variables and encrypted secrets into containers at runtime.
+This means sensitive information does not need to be written into your container.

 - - -